Testing Integration Routes as Software Design

 </beans>

-Our sample project integrates customer and order XML payloads and maps them into model classes generated from an XSD.
+The sample project integrates customer and order XML payloads and maps them into model classes generated from an XSD.

 XSD schema used to generate model classes

-• Models for schema-derived structures.
+• Models represent schema-derived or API-derived data structures.

-• Services for focused domain processing behavior.
+• Services contain focused domain or transformation behavior.

-• Utilities for reusable helpers.
+• Utilities provide reusable parsing, file, serialization, or assertion helpers.

 Project structure organized by domain role